polaris-maps/polaris/README.md

 ## Development Team
 This is being created by Team Polaris as our final project for COMP 426: Modern Web Programming at UNC-CH.
+More details on people and roles are [here](https://github.com/comp426-2022-spring/a99-polaris/docs/team.md).

+## Documentation
+See docs.

 ## Related Links